 Students who are not able to complete the program's language requirement prior to the conclusion of the last quarter on campus before study abroad may be placed on conditional admission status until proof of completion has been received and approved by the language department and the Registrar.

-For Kalamazoo College students participating in a long-term Kalamazoo College study abroad program, the comprehensive fee for 2013-2014 is $31,688; for an extended-term Kalamazoo College program, the 2013-2014 fee is $47,502.
-The fee for students participating in Kalamazoo College 2014 spring short-term programs is $15,834.
+For Kalamazoo College students participating in a long-term Kalamazoo College study abroad program, the comprehensive fee for 2016-2017 is $35,728; for an extended-term Kalamazoo College program, the 2016-2017 fee is $53,592.
+The fee for students participating in Kalamazoo College 2017 spring and winter short-term programs is $17,864.
 Fees for CIP-sponsored International Study Seminars will be noted on the program description and may vary according to the program's itinerary.
 Fees for study away vary by program and can be found on the CIP website.
 Fees for summer off-campus study vary by provider.
-Comprehensive fees for participants from other colleges and universities are the same as for Kalamazoo College students.
 Comprehensive fees for Kalamazoo students participating in non-Kalamazoo study abroad/study away programs often exceed the fees for Kalamazoo programs.
 All non-Kalamazoo options are billed at the Kalamazoo College rates cited above or at a higher rate if the costs exceed customary Kalamazoo charges.
 In no instance will a student pay less than the comprehensive fee assessed for Kalamazoo College's own study abroad programs.
 The Center for International Programs has information on comprehensive fees for specific programs.
 A nonrefundable deposit will be required prior to participation in any program.
 The deposit will be credited towards the comprehensive fee.

 The comprehensive fee includes room and board while classes are in session, all academic tuition and fees, and excursions included as part of the academic program.

-Note: The US Internal Revenue Service requires that Kalamazoo College report tuition seperate from other fees ont he form 1098-T. Study Abroad students at Kalamazoo College are charged a comprehensive fee for participation in the program.
+Note: The US Internal Revenue Service requires that Kalamazoo College report tuition separate from other fees on the form 1098-T. Study Abroad students at Kalamazoo College are charged a comprehensive fee for participation in the program.
 For the purposes of the 1098-T form, tuition will be listed in the same amount charged for the on-campus program.
 The remaining portion of the study abroad comprehensive fee will be noted as "study abroad program fee."